chaz2601/DuckRecords-Discord-bot/README.md

 ## TODO
 - Add sharding I guess, (job for tortlecore :3)
 - Better handling of stream disconnects (I'm looking at you chis)
-- Count overal listeners in all discord voice channels for a more accurate listener result (excluding the bot itself ofcourse)

 ## FAQ
 #### Why?